TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 part of your controller: Looking at the controller clearly shows the underlying method *is* called.
 Why bother?

-Another example are Extbase models: Most Extbase model properties consist of a protected property, a getter and a setter method.
+Another example are `Extbase`:pn: models: Most `Extbase`:pn: model properties consist of a protected property, a getter and a setter method.
 This is near no-brainer code, and many developers auto-generate getters and setters by an IDE anyway.
 Unit testing this code leads to broken tests with each trivial change of the model class.
 That's tiresome and likely some waste of time.
 Concentrate unit testing